SpartaSci/bible/hardware/watermarking/static watermarking.md

 %%This is the standard approach for working with an algorithm that generates variables, each with a specific lifetime, and consumes them later.%%

-To add a further constraint, you can focus on **how** variables are mapped to register.
+Therefore, to add a further constraint, you can focus on **how** variables are mapped to register.
 This can be seen as a **graph coloring problem**, where each variable represents a node, and edges indicate that two variables cannot share the same register due to overlapping lifetimes

 Often, these problems may have multiply nearly equivalent solutions, adding more constraints we ensure a unique watermark